allenc125789/TurtleNAS/README.md

 # Post-Install & Usage:

-Open the server's IP or Hostname in an alternate browser (*example: https://192.168.0.20*), login to the web portal with the password you made on install.
+Open the server's IP or Hostname in a client's browser (*example: https://192.168.0.20*), login to the web portal with the password you made on install.
 Username is `admin`.

 **If you encounter any errors or issues, please refer to the [User Manual](https://github.com/allenc125789/TurtleNAS/blob/main/docs/user-manual.md), or make an issue request.**